Cherry Bar, ACDC Lane, Melbourne, Victoria © Visit Victoria

 By Paul Chai

 Melbourne has been the home of some of Australia’s best musical exports, from Nick Cave and Crowded House to Gotye and Kylie Minogue.
-More recently, singer-songwriter Courtney Barnett shot to international fame and found herself a fan in former US president Barack Obama and Melbourne was the birthplace of St Jerome's Laneway Festival, that now has huge events in Singapore and New Zealand.
+More recently, singer-songwriter Courtney Barnett shot to international fame and found herself a fan in former US president Barack Obama.
+Melbourne was also the birthplace of St Jerome's Laneway Festival, that now has huge events in Singapore and New Zealand.
 Come and experience the city’s legendary live music scene for yourself.

 The Old Bar